Background to Pork Pie Roundabout

 Once you move onto the Pork Pie Roundabout it is vitally important that you observe correct lane procedure.
-Most accidents occur here due to people changing lanes before checking their mirrors, it is especially difficult for learners to move from the right hand lane on the roundabout to the left hand lane but with a little patience and good instruction then it is a skill that can be learnt quickly and safely.
+Most accidents occur here due to people changing lanes before checking their mirrors, it is especially difficult for learners to move from the right-hand lane on the roundabout to the left-hand lane but with a little patience and good instruction then it is a skill that can be learned quickly and safely.
 Remember to always stay calm, especially at busy times as losing concentration is the easiest way to make a mistake.
 If it helps, count the number of exits until your turn off in order to keep track of where you are.

 Leaving the roundabout